Standardized Testing – SAT/ACT Math Test Prep

 The road to a great math score on the SAT or ACT is a marathon and not a sprint.
 It’s an accumulation of the math skills students have learned over many years of schooling.
 Some parents consider signing their teens up for the large commercial standardized test prep courses (Kaplan, Princeton Review, etc.) that can cost as much as $1500 per student.
 Whether or not these courses improve students’ scores significantly is a controversial issue.
-I have done a great deal of research on this topic and you can read my blog titled “Are Commercial SAT/ACT Prep Courses Worth It?” if you’re interested. [link here].

 I offer one-on-one or small group tutoring sessions specifically for the math section of the SAT and ACT tests.
-I start off by giving a formal practice test to my students and having them do the entire math section under the same conditions they would experience at a live test (calculator/no calculator, using only the formulas that are provided, timing each section, and filling in the bubble sheets).
+I start off by giving a formal practice test to my students and having them do the math sections under the same conditions they would experience at a live test (calculator/no calculator, using only the formulas that are provided, timing each section, and filling in the bubble sheets).
 This gives me a baseline for where to start.
 Once that is completed and graded, I show my students where they need to focus their study time and provide them with some tools that will help them during the preparation process.

 At this point, my main focus is to go over each problem from their first attempt in great detail, with the purpose of teaching specific strategies for achieving the highest score possible.
 In the tutoring sessions, my goal will be to teach them:

 - How to move more quickly through the problems while maintaining accuracy, so as not to run out of time.